-1We think the least perturbed state should actually be SC-min/wQBO and cold El Niño, and the largely independent perturbations to this state are eQBO, solar max and warm El Niño.
-However, the length of the data record is not long enough for us to consider the separation of the 8 groups.
+&lt;sup>1 We think the least-perturbed state should actually be the SC-min/wQBO and cold El Niño, and the largely independent perturbations to this state are the eQBO, solar maximum, and warm El Niño; see Camp and Tung (2007).
+However, the length of the data record is not long enough for us to consider the separation of the eight groups.